 Sausage Grease Even Worse for Dogs!

 By now you know that sausages are not the safest treat choice for any dog.
 The same applies for the grease.
-If you’re thinking of pouring the grease that was left over from cooking your sausages – over your dog’s kibble as a treat, please think again.
+If you’re thinking of pouring the grease left over from cooking your sausages – over your dog’s kibble as a treat, please think again.
 Don’t do it!

 No Sausages, Period